 Objective 4.1: Staff engages in professional development and campus-wide service related to diversity and inclusion and student affairs priorities.

-- Strategy 4.1.A: Staff serves on university-wide teams and participates in professional development aligned with strategic priorities.
+- Strategy 4.1.A: Serve on university-wide teams and participate in professional development aligned with strategic priorities.